RudolfReiter/ac4mpc_vis/index.md

-# Welcome to the project page of "A Long-Short-Term Mixed-Integer Formulation for Highway Motion Planning"
+# Welcome to the project page of "AC4MPC: Actor Critic Reinforcement Learning for Model Predictive Control"

-This work is related to an IEEE journal submission by Rudolf Reiter, Armin Nurkanovic, Daniele Bernardini, Moritz Diehl and Alberto Bemporad.
+This work is related to an IEEE journal submission by Rudolf Reiter, Andrea Ghezzi, Jasper Hoffmann, Katrin Baumgärtner, Robert McAllister and Moritz Diehl.

-## Deterministic Planning - Comparison of Planners
+## Comparison of Control Algorithms
-The following simulations show, how the LSTMP, the A-star planner and the MIPDM plan and execute lane changes in deterministic closed-loop simulations.
-Each simulation consists of randomized surrounding vehicles with different speeds.
-Surrounding vehilces break, if they are close to a leading vehicle.
-The the LSTMP uses a safe short-term trajectory (black) to plan the first lane change and uses transition points in the spatio-temporal space for long-term planning (green).
-The full planning problem is formualated as MIQP and solved in approximately 50ms.

-### Scenario 1:
-LSTMP:
-<iframe width="1500" height="270"  src="https://www.youtube.com/embed/mjTDH2EOvLA?si=CvwAPcT6aIt0CYcw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-A-star:
-<iframe  width="1500" height="270"  src="https://www.youtube.com/embed/O2Nng0nPqAg?si=6_XLSObHxZZizbBn" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-MIPDM (N=15):
-<iframe  width="1500" height="270"  src="https://www.youtube.com/embed/Gu-LHjxLqlg?si=oMPzSqDrZrGq8-zO" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-MIPDM (N=20):
-<iframe  width="1500" height="270" src="https://www.youtube.com/embed/cOM4uULTNr8?si=aQcqcx6IzNLnjmu5" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-### Scenario 2:
-LSTMP:
-<iframe  width="1500" height="270"  src="https://www.youtube.com/embed/GlhYKSTqog0?si=olEU7QSo764VBDYy" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-A-star:
-<iframe  width="1500" height="270"  src="https://www.youtube.com/embed/ymD1YXdINt0?si=a652u8PQ-1GGQSRL" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-MIPDM (N=15):
-<iframe  width="1500" height="270" src="https://www.youtube.com/embed/ODomLqjXqAw?si=Pr-9ZozTmNY9uYUC" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-MIPDM (N=20):
-<iframe  width="1500" height="270"  src="https://www.youtube.com/embed/drMFY6f_KVk?si=Sv62XTeLdaS-YX8r" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-## Interactive SUMO Simulations
-In the following, interactive sumo simulations based on CommonRoad scenarios are shown.
-The planner aims to safely reach the left-most lane.

-### Scenario US101-22_1_I-1-1:
-<iframe width="560" height="560" src="https://www.youtube.com/embed/_fnJm23fv94?si=dTQFVWMB6A6T0DCd" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe><iframe width="560" height="560" src="https://www.youtube.com/embed/HDoraDz1txQ?si=upYQdJmU4sg_SlTP" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
-<iframe width="560" height="560" src="https://www.youtube.com/embed/yIo6oIsun4A?si=15_GNWhM03z5dyTY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe><iframe width="560" height="560" src="https://www.youtube.com/embed/nnrN-H4GBpQ?si=PgMGmysQphJwUYmC" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-### Scenario DEU_Cologne-63_5_I-1:
+The following simulations show, how the AC4MPC-RTI outperforms an reinforcement learning (RL) algorithm and a standard nonlinear model predictive controller (NMPC) on an autonomous driving overtaking task.
+NMPC is prone to get stuck into local minima and the RL agent performs considerably suboptimal.
+The RL agent was trained by soft actor critic learning in 10 Million randomized simulations.
+The actor and the critic network are used within AC4MPC-RTI as initial guess and terminal value function.
+The NMPC and the AC4MPC-RTI have a horizon length of 30 and a discretization time of 0.1 seconds.
+The vehicle parameters are taken from the DevBot 2.0 (roborace.com).
+Further details can be found in the related submission.

-<iframe width="560" height="560" src="https://www.youtube.com/embed/M6Y-wlt4WGM?si=CIMY3IJiGPh0SKr1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe><iframe width="560" height="560" src="https://www.youtube.com/embed/rgI9QYeyGkA?si=ySZYjF3rE-LiOve5" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="1560" height="519" src="https://www.youtube.com/embed/7_xTmU4gOKc" title="Autonomous Driving Simulation 2: Comparison of RL, MPC and AC4MPC" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
-<iframe width="560" height="560" src="https://www.youtube.com/embed/v1rjkmMVyNc?si=8z4oPueASl1Bq12c" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe><iframe width="560" height="560" src="https://www.youtube.com/embed/rA55UnTbd_o?si=4xvWMmJzhpxjKvzQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="1560" height="519" src="https://www.youtube.com/embed/rKVXq3VkC9o" title="Autonomous Driving Simulation 1: Comparison of RL, MPC and AC4MPC" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>